 So perhaps the reason Schrodinger’s Wave Equation is so successful is simply because it bears all the hallmarks of the behaviour of an average oscillating particle.
 The equation for a single moving & oscillating particle also exhibits conservation of energy, but requires that we merge (kx) and (ωt) together into a single term (kvt).
 This equation could be written in the form Aei(kvt) and would therefore be an equation for a moving & oscillating particle which carries with it its own phase information.

 Furthermore, merging the two terms offers the added benefit of potentially explaining the wave-like behaviour of the famous double-slit experiment without the need for the concepts of “particle superposition” or a “probability wave” and all the other crazy stuff that goes with it.
-And that was the idea that led me to “Modern Physics”.
+And that was the idea that led me to the concept of “Oscillating Photons”.